cca/cca_invenio/notes/configure.md

 As of v11, there is a `--confirm` flag so you can `invenio users create -c` to automatically confirm the created user.

-To give an account admin permissions, run: `pipenv run invenio roles add <email> admin`
+To give an account admin permissions, run: `uv run invenio roles add <email> admin`

 See the [SAML Integration](https://inveniordm.docs.cern.ch/customize/authentication/#saml-integration) documentation.